Forest-Reveiws/forest-reveiws.github.io/README.md

-# Forest Review
+# Forest Reviews
 Hello!

 Thanks for stopping by!

-#We kindly ask that you do NOT:
+# We kindly ask that you do NOT:

 - Recreate/Copy this website
 - Attempt to pass it as the official site